Charmve/AR-DAO/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "\U0001F31FFeature Request"
-about: Request for a new Qlib feature
+about: Request for a new AR-DAO feature
 labels: enhancement
 ---
 ## 🌟 Feature Description

 <!-- A clear and concise description of the feature proposal -->

 ## Motivation